 - Learn the lesson.
 What did you find out about yourself through this process?
 Do you shop too much?
 Do you let food go to waste?
 Do you quit hobbies?
 Guilt can be a gift that teaches us a lesson of past behavior we don’t have to keep doing.
 So learn your lesson, let the guilt go, and try to do better next time around.

 - Sentiment can outweigh a physical item.
 It was hard and you felt guilty letting go of gifts from your loved ones.
 But, if you walk yourself through this logically, remember that not all gifts you received were carefully thought out.
 For all you know, your aunt bought that scarf on the way to your birthday party with not a lot of sentiment behind the physical item; the scarf itself.
-It was the fact she stopped and wanted to bring you a gift that was beautiful.
+It was the fact she stopped and wanted to bring you a beautiful gift.
 The thought & the sentiment is what’s valuable, not necessarily the item itself.

 With all of these different possible sad reactions after you’ve decluttered you have to wonder, is decluttering really good for you?

 Making a change can be uncomfortable.
-Decluttering your home, your life, and even your social calendar can be a lot of change to undertake.
-To top it off the end result might not be exactly what you envisioned.
+Decluttering your home, your life, and even your social calendar can be a lot of change to undertaking.
+To top it off the result might not be exactly what you envisioned.

 So why declutter?
 Is it even really good for you if it could potentially cause so much sadness after?

 - Your physical health will improve.
 Homes that get too cluttered can trap more dirt & dust, cause difficulties in getting to exits in emergencies, and can start fires.

 - Your mental health will improve.
 Cluttered environments can be a direct link to anxiety, depression, and can be used as an excuse for ignoring important self-care.

 - Your finances can improve.
 Decluttering your home can be the wake-up call you need to stop spending money on unnecessary things.
 You might even unveil back stock of items you purchase all the time, saving you money.